-Because an EDI message is standardized, it is possible to automatically generate its contents using data from business applications (e.g. inventory, accounting, sales, purchasing, delivery, etc.) or an ERP system.
-Correspondingly, it is also possible to extract data from an EDI message and make it available to business applications - again, without human intervention.
+Because EDI data is standardized, it is possible to automatically generate its contents using data from business applications (e.g. inventory, accounting, sales, purchasing, delivery, etc.) or an ERP system.
+Correspondingly, it is also possible to extract data from an EDI message and make it available to business applications — again, without human intervention.

 As the illustration below suggests, an EDI mapping/translation software can be used to convert application data to EDI or the other way around, i.e., EDI to application data.